 Fotografiska is an international meeting place where everything revolves around photography.
 Located in the heart of Stockholm, the museum has an exhibition space of 2,500 square meters, and features 4 major exhibitions per year and approximately 15-20 minor exhibitions.
 Our exhibitions are among the city’s most popular attractions.
 In addition to visiting our exhibitions you can listen to concerts, eat, drink, take a photography course or even arrange an event or a conference in a creative environment.

 Exhibitions are the foundation of Fotografiska.
 Our ambition is to exhibit world-renowned photographers, many who have never been shown in Sweden, as well as those who are not yet established.
-Since our grand opening, May 20th 2010, we have shown legends like Annie Leibovitz, David LaChapelle and Nick Brandt and introduced new photographers like Helena Blomqvist, Klara Kallstrom and Johan Wik.
+Since our grand opening, May 20th 2010, we have shown legends like Annie Leibovitz and David LaChapelle as well as new photographers like Nick Brandt, Helena Blomqvist, Klara Kallstrom and Johan Wik.

 We believe photography is an art form with a bright future that grows increasingly important for us humans.
 In addition to being a place where humans meet, we find inspiration, peace and strength from it.